MVRV Z-Score

 TL;DR

-MVRV restated in standard-deviation units.
-Market cap minus realized cap, divided by the expanding-window stdev of market cap.
-Awe & Wonder’s 2018 standardisation of the underlying ratio.
+MVRV restated in standard-deviation units: market cap minus realized cap, divided by the expanding-window stdev of market cap.
+Awe & Wonder’s 2018 standardisation, designed to make “overvaluation” comparable across price regimes three orders of magnitude apart.

-The MVRV Z-Score chart plots the standardised gap between Bitcoin’s market cap and its realized cap on a linear right axis, with spot price muted on a log left axis for orientation.
-The pink band above +7 is the historical extreme-overvaluation zone; the sage band at or below +0.1 is the deep-bottom zone; horizontal reference lines mark both thresholds.
+The chart plots that standardised gap on a linear right axis, with spot price muted on a log left axis for orientation.
+The pink band above +7 is Awe & Wonder’s extreme-overvaluation zone; the sage band at or below +0.1 is the deep-bottom zone.
+Today the reading is +0.33, the Undervalued regime, with companion raw MVRV at 1.189×.

-The formula is the Awe & Wonder original:
+The definition is the Awe & Wonder original:

 Z = (Market Cap − Realized Cap) / Stdev(Market Cap)

-The numerator is just the unrealised gap: how far above (or below) cost basis the network sits in dollar terms.
-The denominator is what gives the Z-score its cross-cycle bite — the expanding-window standard deviation of market cap, computed over every observation in the series up to and including today.
-The original Awe & Wonder series, and the popular dashboard reconstruction that propagated it, both use the expanding window rather than a rolling one.
-We follow that convention so the +7 / +0.1 reference lines remain comparable across cycles.
+The numerator is the unrealised gap.
+The denominator is what gives the Z-score its cross-cycle bite — and its eventual undoing.
+It is the expanding-window standard deviation of market cap, computed over every observation in the series up to and including today.
+The original Awe & Wonder series and the popular dashboard reconstruction that propagated it both use the expanding window rather than a rolling one; we follow that convention so the +7 and +0.1 reference lines stay comparable across cycles.

-MVRV Z regime bands — Awe & Wonder anchored +0.1 and +7; mid-band cuts are downstream framing
+The five Z regimes — Awe & Wonder anchored +0.1 and +7; the mid-band cuts are downstream framing

 ReadingRegimeWhat it has meant